Receive comprehensive cover for serious medical conditions with Suncorp Trauma Cover.

 - Indexation: The insured amount of your trauma cover will be increased annually according to the Consumer Price Index to keep it in line with inflation.

-- Grief counselling service: Suncorp will pay for up to 4 hours or 6 hours for combined counselling session if you and/or your family members require an immediate grief counselling following the event of a claim.
+- Grief counselling service: Suncorp will pay for up to four hours or six hours for combined counselling session if you and/or your family members require an immediate grief counselling following the event of a claim.

 What are some of the trauma events that are covered?